Kate Williams Intergrative counselling

-In a world that encourages us to focus on keeping busy and disconnected from who we really are, emotional wellbeing and relationships can suffer.
-I am passionate about promoting the importance of self care, self compassion and meaningful connection in maintaining positive mental health and emotional resilience when navigating through the trials of life.
+Modern life conditions us to distract and disconnect from our needs and intuition to live well.
+This can have a negative impact on physical and emotional wellbeing, relationships and work/life balance.
+I am passionate about sharing the importance of self care, self compassion and meaningful connection in promoting positive mental health and emotional resilience when navigating through the trials of life.
 Therefore I also welcome clients looking to undertake counselling for their personal growth and development.

 - Post graduate diploma in counselling.
 (UWE,2015).